Packaging and labelling

 Quantitative declaration of ingredients (QUID)

-The QUID tells a customer the percentage of particular ingredients contained in a food product.
-The indication can be given with the name of the food or in the ingredients list.
+The QUID tells a consumer the percentage of particular ingredients contained in a food product.
+This is required where the ingredient or category of ingredients concerned:

-The indication of quantity of an ingredient or category of ingredients can:
+The indication of quantity of an ingredient or category of ingredients must:

 - be displayed as a percentage, which corresponds to the quantity of the ingredient or ingredients at the time of its/their use; and